-For software companies, this is doubly important since you’ll often be working with complex technical concepts.
-You want a translator who not only knows the culture but the subject matter as well.
+This is important for software companies since you’ll often be working with complex technical concepts.
+You want HR translation performed by a translator who knows the culture and the subject matter.
 Working with a subject-matter expert translator covers both your bases and will help you produce accurate, high-quality translations.

 Challenge #2: Scaling troubles

 Often, HR software companies bring on translators as freelancers or use an internal-translation model.
 In both cases, the more you scale the harder it becomes to manage the process.

 A freelance model is appealing at first because a company can hire linguists just for what they need.
 This can be cheaper than employing a full language service provider if you have a small amount of content or just one or two languages.
 Once your company starts generating more content, however, you start to spend increased time managing the freelancers and process.
 You also might not have the benefit of translation memory to store your past translated content, or the other efficiency and quality tools utilized by language partners.